Srikalahasteeswara temple: Architecture

 The presiding image of Shiva in the form of Linga is made of white stone (believed to be the solidification of camphor) in a tall cylindrical shape resembling an elephant trunk.
 The stone is divided into 5 segments representing the 5 hoods of a snake.
-Vertically, the lingam is divides into three parts, the top representing the snake, the middle representing the tusks of the elephant and the bottom having the carving of the spider.
+Horizontally, the lingam is divided into three parts, the top representing the snake, the middle representing the tusks of the elephant and the bottom having the carving of the spider.
 The lingam is lit by many lamps in the sanctum.
 Miraculously, the lingam never caught fire even though camphor is a flammable substance.
 The temple faces south, while the sanctum faces west.
 The temple is located on the foothills of a hill, while there is also a belief that the temple was carved out of the monolithic hill.
 There is a rock-cut shrine of Shiva's son Ganesha, 9 ft below the ground level.
 Vallabha Ganapathi, Mahalakshmi-Ganpathi and Sahasra Lingeswara are some of the rare images found in the temple.
 There is a large shrine of Jnanaprasunambika, the consort of Kalahatisvara.
-There are smaller shrines in the temple for Kasi Viswanatha, Annapurna, Surya, Sadyoganapathi and Shiva's second son Kartikeya.
+There are smaller shrines in the temple for Kasi Viswanatha, Annapurna, Surya, Sadyoganapathi and Shiva's second son Murugan.
 There are two large halls namely Sadyogi Mandapa and Jalkoti Mandapa.
 There are two water tanks associated with the temple namely, Surya Pushkarani and Chandra Pushkarani.